The 222s: Post-Breakup

 Barry then moved to New York to join the band Pillbox (NYC), then back to Montreal to form the band Acrylic, which recorded an album that was never released because the record company went bankrupt.
 He then started The Throbbing Purple with Dawson, Unruled guitar player Michel "Wax" Cyr, and ex-Subhumans drummer David "Salty" Macanulty.
 In 2006, the band released the "Let it Writhe" CD on Sonik's Chicken Shrimp Records.

 Barry eventually became a journalist.
 Major and Brisson went into the tech sector.
 Rondeau founded a post-production studio.

 2010 Reunion

-In 2010 the original lineup of Belleau, Major and Rondeau reformed and performed at festivals in Ontario and Quebec.
+In 2010 the lineup of Belleau, Barry, Major and Rondeau reformed and performed at festivals in Ontario and Quebec.